 Articles Tagged ‘KEF’

-WOW air begins a four times weekly service between Reykjavik/Keflavik and Tel Aviv.
+WOW air inaugurates a three times weekly service between Reykjavik/Keflavik and Delhi.

 With W18/19 launching this week, anna.aero is letting the reader be the judge of the much anticipated anna.aero Cake of the Week competition.
 With 13 bakes having been sent into anna.aero during the first week of the competition, have a look through and choose your favourite to make sure it secures the win.

 Norwegian begins eight news routes from five different airports including its first flights to Montreal.

 Narrow-body aircraft on long-haul routes; US is leading market in S18, Copa Airlines heads airline rankings

 Narrow-body aircraft are typically workhorses for short- and medium-haul flying.
 However, some carriers choose to deploy single-aisle types on longer sectors, including a growing number of LCCs.
 Nick Preston reveals the leading airlines, airports and country markets for long-haul narrow-body flights in S18.